 Lingo offers a free first month with additional months coming in at $23.95 on the World Unlimited plan, which provides free unlimited calling to the 45 countries listed below.
-It doesn't include calls to cell phones in most countries, a common limitation on VoIP plans. $21.95 per month covers calls across the U.S. and Canada.
-Two lower cost plans are also available: $9.95 per month for 250 domestic minutes, and $16.95 per month for 500 domestic minutes.
+It doesn't include calls to cell phones in most countries, a common limitation on VoIP plans. $14.95 per month covers calls across the U.S. and Canada.
+Lower cost plans are also available, for example, $9.95 per month gets you 500 domestic minutes.

 While the important thing with VoIP is always call quality, we can't help but notice when a product is well packaged and presented.
 Lingo sends you a nice little package and a slick, fairly detailed instruction booklet.
 The Lingo hardware itself is not remarkable; it's the fairly standard Linksys VoIP router.
 The setup is very thorough, just about the opposite of ViaTalk's four steps.
 The steps here are very exact, and we suggest you follow them to the letter.
 If you need more help, Lingo also offers an interactive online setup help tool.
 We were up and running with Lingo pretty quickly.

 Call quality seemed ok, though maybe not as nice as ViaTalk's.
 There was a slightly far-away staticky sound, though it was otherwise audible.
 As with ViaTalk, there's a bit of a delay between dialing and ringing.

 Although Lingo has a smaller feature set than most of the other VoIP services we reviewed, the company does offer the basics, including voicemail to email, caller ID, three-way calling, call from your computer, and E911 service.
 Customers switching to VoIP from traditional telephone service for enhanced features may get more bang for their buck from another company.